We are Suffolk's local nature charity. The support of our members underpins everything we do.

-Suffolk Wildlife Trust began in 1961 with a group of naturalists concerned about the future of Redgrave & Lopham Fen.
+Suffolk Wildlife Trust was established in 1961 by a group of naturalists concerned about the future of Redgrave & Lopham Fen.
 Since then the Trust has gone from strength to strength and today is proud to be the county’s leading conservation organisation.

 Our nature reserves are open for you to enjoy and explore whenever you wish.
 There is no charge - instead we ask you to help us maintain them by becoming a member of Suffolk Wildlife Trust.